-If you choose an LTS release (any flavor), you don’t need to worry about upgrading to a newer release every 9 months.
+If you choose an LTS release (any flavor) like Ubuntu 20.04 LTS, you don’t need to worry about upgrading to a newer release every 9 months.
 However, it may take some time before you have the latest versions of some software.
 LTS releases are preferred for production system machines, and this is why only the stable versions of many programs are made available to them.

-At the time of writing this article, if you’re wondering which Ubuntu version to choose, I suggest Ubuntu 18.04 LTS.
-You’ll be covered till 2023.
+At the time of updating this article, if you’re wondering which Ubuntu version to choose, I suggest Ubuntu 20.04.
+You’ll be covered till 2025.